Swchexit/simpleHTTPserver/README.md

 This web server is a simple bulletin which you can sign in and leave comments.

 ### Why its special
-This server does not rely on any HTTP client packages, and manually manages multiple HTTP connections.
-Also, it utilizes https to boost security but also offer an unsafe http website, and tries to upgrade the connection if possible.
+This server does not rely on any HTTP client packages, but manually parse HTTP packets.
+It's capable of managing multiple HTTP connections while utilizing self-signed TLS to upgrade unsafe http connection to https.
+It also offer an unsafe http website, but it will try to upgrade the connection if possible.

 This server leverages cookies to maintain login status.